Andrea-Morabito/Coffee-Shop/README.md

 # Coffe Shop
-This is a project using php 8.3, the main purpose is to create a web application that has a simple way to manage the view and order of coffes.
+This is a project using javascript/typescript, the main purpose is to create a web application that has a simple way to manage the view and order of coffes.

 ## Features
  1. View all available coffes